Austria national cricket team

 The Austria national cricket team (Österreichische Cricketnationalmannschaft) is the men's team that represents the Republic of Austria in international cricket.
-The team is organised by the Austrian Cricket Association, which became an affiliate member of the International Cricket Council (ICC) in 1992 and an associate member in 2017.
+The team is organised by the Austrian Cricket Association (ACA), which became an affiliate member of the International Cricket Council (ICC) in 1992 and an associate member in 2017.

 The Austria national team made its international debut in 1990, at the European Cricketer Cup in Guernsey.
 It has since regularly competed in European Cricket Council tournaments, usually in the lower divisions, and also often plays bilateral series against other European sides.

 History

-Having been played by English gardeners, tradesmen and the expat staff of banks working in Vienna at the end of the 19th century - at which time the Vienna Cricket and Football-Club was founded, cricket disappeared in Austria until after the Second World War, when it was played by British occupying troops on a recreational basis.
+Cricket was played by English gardeners, tradesmen and bank staff working in Vienna at the end of the 19th century.
+At that time the Vienna Cricket and Football-Club was founded.
+However cricket then disappeared in Austria until after the Second World War, when it was played recreationally by British occupying troops.

-The modern era as such began in May 1975, when the Australian Kerry Tattersall introduced the game to his pupils at the Vienna Handelsakademie (commercial academy) where he was teaching English, and formed the Vienna Cricket Club.
-Early opponents came from the United Nations (United Nations CC) and diplomatic services (Five Continents CC) and these founder clubs survive to this day.
+The modern era of Austrian cricket such began in May 1975, when the Australian Kerry Tattersall introduced the game to his pupils at the Wiener Handelsakademie (Viennese Commercial Academy) where he was teaching English, and formed the Vienna Cricket Club.
+Early opponents came from the United Nations (United Nations CC) and diplomatic services (Five Continents CC), and these founder clubs survive to this day.

-Cricket remains predominantly Viennese-based with eleven of the 18 member clubs being based in Vienna.
+Cricket remains predominantly Vienna-based: 11 of the 18 member clubs are based in Vienna.
 CC Velden '91 is the oldest non-Viennese club, operating since 1991.
-The latest addition to the ACA is ASKÖ Steyr CC from Upper-Austria.
+The latest addition to the ACA is ASKÖ Steyr CC from Upper Austria.

 2018–present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Austria and other ICC members since 1 January 2019 have been a full T20I.
+Therefore, all Twenty20 matches played between Austria and other ICC members since 1 January 2019 have the full T20I status.

 Austria played its first T20I match against Romania on 29 August 2019 during the 2019 Continental Cup in Romania.